captbaritone/grats/README.md

 ## API Usage

-In order for TypeScript First GraphQL to be able to analyze your code, you need to annotate your code with JSDoc docblocks.
+In order for TypeScript First GraphQL to be able to extract GraphQL schema from your code, simply mark which classes and methods should be included in the schema by marking them with special JSDoc tags such as `/** @GQLType */` or `/** @GQLField */`.

+Any comment text preceding the JSDoc `@` tag will be used as that element's description.

 **Note that JSDocs must being with
 `/**` (two asterix).** However, they may be consolidated into a single line.